NicoleDwe/CDS-visual/assignments/3-edgedection/README.md

 __Cloning the Repository__

-To run the script `edge_detection.py`, it is best to clone this repository to your own machine/server.
-To do this, you can run the following commands in your terminal:
+To run the script `edge_detection.py`, it is best to clone this repository to your own machine/server by running the following commands:

 ```bash
 # clone repository into cds-visual-nd